matthewnicotra/cnidofest-website/cnidofest-2022/index.md

 * Physiology

+## Instructions for Presenters

+### Oral Presentations
+Please prepare a 15 minute presentation, which will be followed by 5 minutes for questions.

+### Poster Presentations
+Your poster will be mounted on a surface that is 4 feet high x 4 feet wide (121 cm x 121 cm).
+Please prepare a poster that will fit these dimensions.

 ## Tentative Schedule

 | Time     | Wednesday <br> September 7| Thursday<br> September 8| Friday<br> September 9| Saturday<br>September 10|